-Students on an IB transfer must complete the requirements for the IB Diploma Programme in grades 11 and 12.
-They will be placed in advanced core courses in grades 9 and 10 to prepare for the rigor of the IB Diploma Programme.
-Students must receive at least one high school foreign language credit in one of the languages offered at Lamar (Spanish, French, Arabic, Chinese) and receive Algebra 1 credit in middle school to be considered for an IB transfer.
-Additionally, students must receive a 90 on the magnet matrix to qualify.
-Students are eligible for HISD transportation.
+Students on an IB transfer will be placed in advanced core courses in grades 9 and 10 to prepare for the rigor of the IB Diploma Programs.
+Students must receive a 90 on the magnet matrix to qualify and students who live in the HISD attendance zone are eligible for HISD transportation.